music theory

-Melody shape | melodic contour
+Melody shape and melodic contour in music theory

 Melody is one of the most basic elements of music.
 A note is a sound with a particular pitch and duration.
 String a series of notes together, one after the other, and you have a melody.
-But the melody of a piece of music isn't just any string of notes.
-It's the notes that catch your ear as you listen; the line that sounds most important is the melody.
+But the melody of a piece of music isn’t just any string of notes.
+It’s the notes that catch your ear as you listen; the line that sounds most important is the melody.
 There are some common terms used in discussions of melody that you may find it useful to know.
-First of all, the melodic line of a piece of music is the string of notes that make up the melody.
-Extra notes, such as trills and slides, that are not part of the main melodic line but are added to the melody either by the composer or the performer to make the melody more complex and interesting are called ornaments or embellishments.
-Below are some more concepts that are associated with melody.

-"The events occurring in time must involve change of some kind to be understood as related or unrelated...The essential elements of any melody are duration, pitch, and quality (timbre, texture, and loudness)".
+(timbre, texture, and loudness)”.
 Melodies often consist of one or more musical phrases, motifs, and is usually repeated throughout a song or piece in various forms.
-Melodies may also be described by their melodic motion or the pitches or the intervals between pitches (predominantly conjunct or disjunct or with further restrictions), pitch range, tension and release, continuity and coherence, cadence, and shape.
+Melodies may also be described by their melodic motion or the pitches or the intervals between pitches (predominantly

 "Many extant explanations of melody confine us to specific stylistic models, and they are too exclusive."
 Different musical styles use melody in different ways.
 For example:

-"The continuity and diegetic function of almost all vocal melody draw us along the linear thread of the song's syntagmatic structure, producing a 'point of perspective' from which the otherwise disparate parts of the musical texture can be placed within a coherent 'image'.
+“The continuity and diegetic function of almost all vocal melody draw us along the linear thread of the song’s syntagmatic

 The shape or contour of a melody